jontrulson/conquest/docs/conquest-guide.md

 Please make sure your server is actually reachable from the Internet before advertising your game to the meta server.

-## ~/.conquest/conquest.conf
+## /opt/etc/conquest/conquest.conf, ~/.conquest/conquest.conf

-After running Conquest for the first time, a file called ~/.conquest/conquest.conf should have been created.
+After running the Conquest client for the first time, a file called ~/.conquest/conquest.conf should have been created.
 Look at this file (it's self-explanatory) for various options you can set.

 Conquest Operators (or CO's) should look at /opt/conquest/etc/conquest.conf for a few system wide options you may or may not want.

 As of version 7.0, all options (user and system-wide) can be viewed and edited using the (O)ptions Menu.
 This menu is available in the conquest/conqoper main menus, as well as being accessible from within the game.

 ## Recording Games